 Since 2015, Saudi Arabia has moved hundreds of Yemeni pro-government soldiers who previously fought in Yemen’s internal battlefields (such as Marib, Jawf, Bayda, and Nihm) to the Saudi-Yemeni border when salaries from Yemen’s military stopped.
 Soldiers deployed to the border receive higher salaries than those fighting internally in Yemen.
 Conversely, since the battle started in 2020 in Marib, many fighters there associated with the Islah party (which has ties to the Muslim Brotherhood) have not received a salary from the Saudis, who primarily consider them “allies of military convenience” against the Houthis, preferring to lean on Salafis and pro-Saudi tribal commanders.
 Pro-government tribal fighters also haven’t received sufficient monetary incentives.

 Between 2015 and 2019, the UAE directly paid the Yemeni militias in the south that it helped to organize, train, and equip.
-These included the Security Belt Forces, Hadhrami Elite Forces, and Shabwani Elite Forces.
-Payments from the UAE continued even though the Security Belt Forces were later formally incorporated into the Yemeni Ministry of Interior and the Hadhrami Elite Forces and Shabwani Elite Forces were integrated into the army in 2016 (the latter fractured and were dismantled in 2020).
-The Emirati financial support for southern military forces has declined since the UAE’s military drawdown from Yemen in late 2019 but has continued for the Security Belt Forces and Hadhrami Elite Forces; the UAE also still supports the Counter Terrorism Unit that reports directly to Yemen’s president.
+These included the Security Belt Forces, Hadrami Elite Forces, and Shabwani Elite Forces.
+Payments from the UAE continued even though the Security Belt Forces were later formally incorporated into the Yemeni Ministry of Interior and the Hadrami Elite Forces and Shabwani Elite Forces were integrated into the army in 2016 (the latter fractured and were dismantled in 2020).
+The Emirati financial support for southern military forces has declined since the UAE’s military drawdown from Yemen in late 2019 but has continued for the Security Belt Forces and Hadrami Elite Forces; the UAE also still supports the Counter Terrorism Unit that reports directly to Yemen’s president.

 An Incentive for Small Wars and Foreign Influence